TikTok Influencer Marketing Pros and Cons for Small Businesses

 Pro tip: High engagement rates are more valuable than large followings.

 If you need some inspiration, you can always go back to what Thera Ice is doing on the platform.
+When it's time to pick your influencer, make sure you do a fine background profiling or search for people on TikTok and filter through profiles before deciding on one.

 The app gives companies that opened business accounts detailed insights into their audience, including demographics, location, and interests.